 Path to improved health

-Talk with your doctor about how many calories are best for you.
-You can get an idea of how many calories you need based on your weight, age, height, and activity level.
+You and your doctor should work together to decide how many calories your body needs each day.
+You can get an idea of how many calories you need based on your weight, age, height, and lifestyle.
+You should also take into consideration any health conditions or physical limitations you may have.

-If you have a lot of weight to lose, you’ll need to gradually continue to decrease your calories over time.
-Doctors and weight-loss experts generally recommend if you go a few weeks without losing weight, it’s time to recalculate your calorie goal.
+If you need to lose a lot of weight, you will gradually continue to decrease your calories over time.
+Doctors and weight loss experts generally recommend if you go a few weeks without losing weight, it’s time to recalculate your calorie goal.

 While you’re counting calories, it’s important to document everything you eat.
-Keep a calorie tally through the day so you always know how many calories you have left.
-There are many free apps that will help you easily track the calories you eat as well as the water you drink.
-You can find one that works with iPhone or Android devices.
-Or, you may prefer to track them with a notebook and pen.
+Keep a calorie tally so you always know how many calories you have left.
+There are many free mobile apps that can help you easily track your calories throughout the day.
+You can input the foods you eat, the amount of water you drink, and any exercise or physical activity.
+You can also track them with a notebook and pen.
 Either way will work as long as you’re consistent with your tracking.

 Make calories count